samuelexferri/unibg-compilers/README.md

 Formal Languages and Compilers project

-Creation of a compiler (lexicon, syntax, semantics) for C using ANTLR which also performs simplified translation in MIPS
+Creation of a compiler (lexicon, syntax, semantics) for C using ANTLR which also performs *simplified* translation in Assembler MIPS

 ![ANTLR](https://www.antlr.org/)